Click the Products & Services tile, then click the Inventory subtile.

 Control Center displays a list of all services assigned to the accounts under your enterprise ID.
 If you have more than ten services, you can view the rest of your services by clicking one of the green linked Show numbers at the top of the list or you can click the green down arrow at the bottom of the list to add ten services at a time to the view.

-Search for the service you want to create a route plan for in one of these ways:
+Search for the service you want to update an alternate call plan for in one of these ways:

 Sort your services using the Sort by… list (e.g., Service Type).
 You can toggle between descending and ascending order using the arrow to the right of the Sort by… list.

 Filter your services by selecting an option from the View All (Default) list.

 Search for the service (by service type, account, etc.) using the Search by… field and search box.
 (To search using multiple search criteria, click Advanced Search, then fill in your search criteria and click Apply Search Filters.
 When you're done, click Close Advanced Search.)

 When you find the service you want to update an alternate call plan for, click the green arrow on the right of the line for the service, the Details section opens.

 The default call plan, designated by a dark gray bar, is known as the global default.

 Percentage allocation routing, designated by a light blue bar, is known as a feature.

 Two separate locations/numbers, each designated by a light gray bar, are known as rules.